Native code (France): Introduction in Algeria

 The Native code (Code de l'indigénat) was created first to solve specific problems of administering Algeria during the early-to-mid-19th century.
 In 1685, the French royal Code Noir decreed the treatment of subject peoples, but it was in Algeria during the 1830s and 1840s that the French government began actively to rule large subject populations.
 It quickly realised that it was impractical in areas without a French population, and French experiences with large groups of subject people had also convinced many that both direct rule and eventual assimilation were undesirable.

 In 1830, Algeria became the first modern French colony.
-The treaty in which the Bey of Algiers capitulated to France stipulated that France undertook not to infringe the freedom of people or their religion.
+The treaty in which the Dey of Algiers capitulated to France stipulated that France undertook not to infringe the freedom of people or their religion.
 The term indigène was already in use in 1830 to describe locals who, whether Jewish or Muslim, were not considered French prior to the royal decree of 24 February 1834.
 However, they still did not have full citizenship.

 A royal ordinance of 1845 created three types of administration in Algeria.
 In areas that Europeans comprised a substantial part of the population, the colons elected mayors and councils for self-governing "full exercise" communes (communes de plein exercice).
 In the "mixed" communes, where Muslims were a large majority, government was exercised by officials, most of whom were appointed but some elected.
 The governments included representatives of the grands chefs (great chieftains) and a French administrator.
 The indigenous communes (communes indigènes), remote areas that were not adequately pacified, remained under the régime du sabre, direct rule by the military.

 The first native code was implemented by the Algerian senatus consulte of 14 July 1865, under Napoleon III, which changed the situation by allowing Algerian Jews and Muslims full citizenship on request.
 Its first article stipulated: